AfricasVoices/Operations-Dashboard/README.md

   for accessing a cloud storage credentials bucket containing all the other project credentials files.
 - `firestore-credentials-url` is a GS URL to the credentials file to use to access the Firestore instance containing the operations statistics.
-- `start-minute-inclusive` is an ISO 8601 string for the start of the datetime range to update sms statistics for.
+- `start-time-inclusive` is an ISO 8601 string for the start of the datetime range to update sms statistics for.
-- `end-minute-inclusive` is an ISO 8601 string for the end of the datetime range to update sms statistics for.
+- `end-time-inclusive` is an ISO 8601 string for the end of the datetime range to update sms statistics for.

 <!--
 ### Generate Coda Statistics